Content warning, highlight the hidden text between the lines:

 "Jill McKill versus Hellion."
 She lifted a finger, asking for a moment as she listened to something over her earpiece.
 "It's over.
 Are you ready?"

-Alicia confidently answered, "What?"
+Alicia answered confidently, "What?"

 "I'm ready," Alicia answered.
 She paused for a beat.
 "But can you announce me as something else?"